Cees van de Sanden

-Cornelis Adrianus Hendricus "Cees" van de Sanden (/nl/; born 11 December 1962) is a Dutch attorney and politician.
+Cornelis Adrianus Hendricus "Cees" van de Sanden (/nl/; born 11 December 1962) is a Dutch former attorney and politician.
 He has been an independent politician since he left the conservative-liberal People's Party for Freedom and Democracy (VVD) in October 2025.

-Raised in Tilburg, North Brabant, Van de Sanden studied Dutch law at the city's university at age 39.
-He specialized in administrative law and worked for several large law firms before setting up a solo practice.
-He later established partnerships with other attorneys.
-Van de Sanden is best known for his representation of the municipality of Bodegraven-Reeuwijk starting in 2021 after a conspiracy theory alleging Satanic ritual abuse caused disturbances.
-Its promotors were ordered to remove social media posts in an injunction suit and to pay damages, but another case to compel social media platform Twitter to remove more posts was lost by the municipality.
-One of the conspiracy theorists was prosecuted for death threats against Van de Sanden and incitement against a prominent physician-scientist.

-He ran for the Senate in May 2023 as the VVD's twelfth candidate but was not elected.
-He was appointed to the body in June 2023 to replace Paulien Geerdink for sixteen weeks during her sick leave, and he became a permanent senator in September 2024, replacing Caspar van den Berg.

 Early life

 Van de Sanden was born on 11 December 1962 and grew up in Tilburg, North Brabant in the district north of its center.
 In his maiden speech as senator, he told that his father worked in a textile factory, and he described him as socialist and pro-union.
 Van de Sanden said he had attended the Cobbenhagen College at VWO level.